paulross/svfsc/docs/Sphinx/source/introduction.rst

 Somtimes you don't need the whole file.
 Sometimes you don't *want* the whole file.
 Especially if it is huge and on some remote server.
-But, you might know what parts of the file that you want and ``svfs`` can help you store them locally so it looks *as if* you have access to the complete file but with just the pieces of interest.
+But, you might know what parts of the file that you want and ``svfsc`` can help you store them locally so it looks *as if* you have access to the complete file but with just the pieces of interest.

-``svfs`` is targeted at reading very large binary files such as TIFF, RP66V1, HDF5 where the structure is well known.
+``svfsc`` is targeted at reading very large binary files such as TIFF, RP66V1, HDF5 where the structure is well known.
 For example you might want to parse a TIFF file for its metadata or a particular image tile which is usually a tiny fraction of the file itself.

-``svfs`` implements a *Sparse Virtual File*, a specialised in-memory cache where a particular file might not be available but *parts of it can be obtained* without reading the whole file.
+``svfsc`` implements a *Sparse Virtual File*, a specialised in-memory cache where a particular file might not be available but *parts of it can be obtained* without reading the whole file.
 A Sparse Virtual File (SVF) is represented internally as a map of blocks of data with the key being their file offsets.